 It is imperative that a petition to modify child support be made as soon as your family circumstances change.
 You should never stop or reduce your child support payments without this petition.
 The changes to payment will only be effective as of the modification filing date.
 If child support was established based upon both parents having equal time sharing with the children, and one parent stops participating in that time sharing, then child support may be modified retroactively from the date when that parent stopped participating in his or her time sharing responsibilities.

 Our team at Fulmer Law, P.A. can help initiate and complete the process for modifying your child support payments.
 Let’s talk more about your case soon.
-Schedule a FREE consultation today!
+Schedule a consultation today!

 There are several ways to pay child support.
 Child support is either paid directly, or by Income Withholding Order (IWO) which deducts from your paycheck.
 The money is sent to Florida’s Disbursement Unit in Tallahassee and then to the recipient.